stefan22/phpIntro/04. Loops/loops.md

 				echo $count . " . ";
 			}

+### Break
-#Break   ->  will end execution of the loop.
+- will end execution of the loop.
 Not just the current iteration, but all interations.

 			ex.  for($count=0; count <=10; count++) {